nap2000/docs/cm-sms.rst

 =================

 If you have an SMS number from an SMS cloud provider and attach it to a survey then you can receive and send SMS messages.
-See details here on how to set this up: :ref:`sms`.
+See details here on how to set this up :ref:`sms`.
 Without cases each inbound message will create a new record in your survey.
 However by setting up a case you can create a conversation within the case.

 Inbound SMS